In many ways, Bernarr Macfadden was the “father of fitness.

 Macfadden wrote that when insomnia annoyed you night after night, then “the entire nervous system must be strengthened by general physical culture methods.”

 These methods included relaxing in your bedroom while nude, some light exercise, and doing whatever it took to foster a carefree mental attitude.

 Physical culture was a hugely influential movement with many different practitioners.
 Macfadden was one of its leaders.
 Others included Charles Atlas, Jack Lalane, and Eugene Sandow.
-Today, one of the best places to learn about it today and about the general evolution in ideas about exercise is by taking a trip to Hot Springs National Park in Hot Springs, Arkansas.
+Today, one of the best places to learn about it today and about the general evolution of ideas about exercise is by taking a trip to Hot Springs National Park in Hot Springs, Arkansas.

 Other places to learn about it are old issues of Physical Culture Magazine in the digital media repository at Ball State University.
 One can also do the Dynamic Tension Course that was popularized on the backs of comic books by strongman Charles Atlas.

 Physical culture is a system of exercise and lifestyle.
-Insomnia is just one thing that can be addressed by its methods.
+Insomnia is just one thing that its methods can address.

 What is insomnia?

 Simply put, insomnia is the perception of or complaint of an inability to sleep.
 There are no hard-and-fast criteria for what constitutes insomnia.